 What we don’t: Those who prioritize support and structure will want to look elsewhere.

 Luna Sandals has a committed following among minimalist hikers and backpackers, and the Mono is their bestselling design and a true standout in its weight class.
-For just an ounce more than Xero’s also-minimalist Z-Trail EV above, the Mono offers a nice boost in support and durability thanks to its slightly thicker and more rigid construction.
-It’s also one of only two models here (along with Bedrock’s 15.6-oz.
-Cairn Evo above) to feature a Vibram outsole, which is considered the gold standard for grip and versatility.
+For just an ounce more than Xero’s minimalist Z-Trail EV below, the Mono offers a nice boost in support and durability thanks to its slightly thicker and more rigid construction.
+It’s also one of just a few models here to feature a Vibram outsole, which is considered the gold standard for grip and versatility.
 And as far as fit and comfort go, the Luna again performs better than its weight would suggest, thanks to the brand’s well-executed harness system, moveable buckles, and padded heel (if you've tried the Cairn and had issues with rubbing, the Mono is a great alternative).

 While still a pretty niche group, a growing number of thru-hikers swear by sandals for minimalist backpacking, with the Bedrock Cairn above and Luna Mono Winged Edition here being two of the most popular choices.
-Both boast tacky Vibram soles, have zero-drop shapes, and effectively balance weight and durability.
-There are loyalists on both sides, and a final decision will likely come down to preferences on overall fit and feel (note: the Luna sandals run slightly big, while the Cairn line is true to size).
+Both are built with tacky Vibram soles, have zero-drop shapes, and effectively balance weight and durability.
+There are loyalists on both sides, and the decision will come down to overall fit and feel.
 Regardless of which option you choose, keep in mind that these are still minimalist sandals that are noticeably lacking in support compared to the Chacos and Tevas on this list.
-If weight is a top consideration, however, they’re impressively capable for how light they are (the Mono Winged is even popular among barefoot runners).
-And for the most discerning of ULers, Luna’s own Leadville Pacer is even lighter at 8.9 ounces per pair, while Earth Runners’ Alpha Sandals weigh just 7.6 ounces (and both use premium Vibram rubber).
+We bumped the Mono Winged up to our top minimalist pick this year thanks to its durability and grippy outsole, and ULers can also check out Luna’s Leadville Pacer (8.9 oz. per pair), and Earth Runners’ Alpha Sandals (8.8 oz.), both made with Vibram rubber.

 See the Luna Sandals Mono Winged Edition